 Winner by 43%

-M&M Tool and Machinery rates % higher than Sears on Compensation Culture Ratings vs Sears Ratings based on looking at 1204 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Are you satisfied with your Benefits?".
+M&M Tool and Machinery rates % higher than Sears on Compensation Culture Ratings vs Sears Ratings based on looking at 1210 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are you satisfied with your Benefits?" and "Are you satisfied with your stock/equity compensation?".

 Team Culture Ratings vs Sears

-M&M Tool and Machinery rates % higher than Sears on Team Culture Ratings vs Sears Ratings based on looking at 1128 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "What do your coworkers need to improve and how could you work together better?".
+M&M Tool and Machinery rates % higher than Sears on Team Culture Ratings vs Sears Ratings based on looking at 1134 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What are some of the best things about your team?" and "How would you rate the quality of your coworkers?".

 Environment Culture Ratings vs Sears

-M&M Tool and Machinery rates % higher than Sears on Environment Culture Ratings vs Sears Ratings based on looking at 1181 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What is most positive about the culture and environment at your company?" and "On average, how many hours do you work a day?".
+M&M Tool and Machinery rates % higher than Sears on Environment Culture Ratings vs Sears Ratings based on looking at 1187 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What is most positive about the culture and environment at your company?" and "Does someone you work with closely, make you want to quit your job?".

 Sentiment Culture Ratings vs Sears